Ohashi01/hzc_skate/README.md

 # hzc_skate
-site built for alura front-end course, using HTML and CSS

-Alura HZC_SKATE

-Site built using only HTML and CSS for Alura grid class
+Site built for alura front-end course, using HTML and CSS for grid class